 - Don’t wash your hat in the washing machine or dishwasher, and do not use bleach

 - Soak the hat in warm water with a little bit of laundry detergent

-- Scrub troublesome areas with a toothbrush
+- Scrub stubborn stains with a soft toothbrush

 If your hat still looks grungy after its spa treatment (or you want to change the color for kicks and giggles), don’t fret!
 One thing you can try is to dye it in a color bath.
 This method works really well with cotton hats, but you have to be careful if you have embroidered patches.

 If you try to dye your cap with the wrong type of dye, it may end up spotty and uneven, or the fabric might not take the dye at all.
-Even more frustrating is when the fabric doesn’t take the dye, but the thread does! #truestory #personalexperience
+Even more frustrating is when the fabric doesn’t take the dye, but the thread does!
+Yes, that can actually happen.

 - Fill up a large tub with hot water and soak the hat until it’s thoroughly wet.